 Under the "Multilateral Guarantee Agreement between National Insurers' Bureaux" - also referred to as the "Plates Agreement" - a motor vehicle's registration plates replace the Green Card as proof of the fact that the vehicle is covered by insurance abroad.
 As time went by, more and more countries issued registration plates only if vehicles were covered by motor insurance.
 As a result, motorists no longer needed an additional certificate of insurance.
 For this reason, many countries stopped checking motorists to see if they had a Green Card.

 An EC Directive of the year 1972 reflected this development and provided that vehicles normally based in a member state of the European Community no longer needed a Green Card when entering another member state.
-This EC Directive provided a platform for the Multilateral Guarantee Agreement, which today applies not only in the European Union (and the European Economic Area) but also in Andorra, Monaco, San Marino, Serbia, Bosnia and Herzegovina, Great Britain, the Vatican and Switzerland.
+This EC Directive provided a platform for the Multilateral Guarantee Agreement, which today applies not only in the European Union (and the European Economic Area) but also in Andorra, Monaco, San Marino, Serbia, Bosnia and Herzegovina, Montenegro, Great Britain, the Vatican and Switzerland.

 Under this Agreement, the "territory in which the vehicle is normally based" always means "the territory of the State of which the vehicle bears a registration plate".
 This is important because, for the Multilateral Guarantee Agreement to apply, a vehicle must be normally based in the country of a signatory bureau.
 As the name indicates, this Agreement applies multilaterally among the signatory countries.